Bringing Experts to the Classroom via Telepresence Robots

 Friday May 31, 2019

 The faculty and staff at The STEM Academy of Lewisville, a private charter school in Lewisville, TX offering Grades 6-12, are committed to offering their students the best science and mathematics education possible.
 One major component of their program is to provide engineering and robotics opportunities to students using emerging technology and access to real-life experts in relevant career fields.
 But how do you bring astronauts into the classroom on a regular basis?
+What is the benefit of using robots in the classroom?

 Ask Andrea Jones, the Academy’s Dean of Instruction and champion of instructional technology.
 Charged with how to best facilitate meaningful, ongoing collaboration between teachers, students, and outside experts in her school, Andrea turned to the Ohmni Telepresence robot to nurture her own budding cosmonauts and scientists.
 Academy high school students who participate in the NASA HUNCH Design Program, where students are tasked with finding solutions to problems pitched by NASA engineers and astronauts, require regular contact with team members.
 Andrea wanted to find a collaboration tool that felt like the expert was right there in the room and not on the moon, so she selected the Ohmni robots over Facetime and Google Hangouts.